 Getting paid early gives you a jump on your savings goals.

-The SoFi Money Account can be opened with a minimum of $10 with a debit card or an existing checking account.
-Get a $25 welcome bonus for opening a new account plus, if you sign-up for direct deposit you can get an additional $100 bonus.
+The SoFi Checking Account can be opened with a minimum of $10 with a debit card or an existing checking account.
+Get a $25 welcome bonus for opening a new account plus, if you sign-up for direct deposit you can get an additional bonus up to $300.